1RaY-1/onex/README.md

 Onex works on any of the following operating systems:
 - **Android** (Using the Termux App)
 - **Linux** (Ubuntu, Kali, Fedora)
-- **Mac** (Should work, but unfortunately I couldn't test onex on mac, so if find any bugs, tell us by creating an issue or help us by creating a PR.)
+- **Mac** (Should work, but unfortunately I couldn't test onex on mac, so if find any bugs, tell us by creating an issue.)

 ------------------------------------------------------------------------